 The baby wasn't born until August 11, 1978 on Ethan's seventh birthday.
 It was a boy and we named him Jarom Edward.
 Ruth skipped writing in her journal from May to October 1978, so we have no record of the time of his birth.

-In the summer of 1980 during the time that Ruth was canning tomatoes and peaches she took time off to have our ninth child a son.
+During that summer while Ruth was canning tomatoes and peaches she took time off to have our ninth child, a son.
 On September 22, 1980 she felt that the baby was starting to come.
 That night we got all of the children to bed and waited for the birth.
 Laron went to sleep and about 10:30pm Ruth woke him and they went to the hospital.
 The baby was born at 2:05am on the twenty-third.
 It was a boy with red hair who weighed 8 pounds 8 ounces and was 21 inches long.
 We named him Caleb Sean.

 In 1981 Ruth was pregnant with our 10th child.
 The baby was due on March 3, 1982.
 On March 5th, Ruth woke very early thinking that the baby was on the way.
 About 6:00am we went to the hospital.
 Another women was also having her 10th baby.
 Her baby was born but soon Dr. Page sent Ruth home because nothing was happening.
 At home she paced around until late afternoon then we went to the hospital again.
 The baby was born at 8:05pm with the doctor barely arriving in time.
 Laron was able to be in the delivery room.
 The baby was a boy and we named him Morgan Jacob.
 That night Ruth missed reading scriptures the first time in two and one half years.

 Adin graduated from Seminary and Minico High School in May 1983.
 That summer he went to Palmyra, New York for the Hill Cumorah Pageant, where he was a member of the work crew.